nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 - Add a unique [prefix](https://tailwindcss.com/docs/configuration#prefix) to your Tailwind CSS utility classes.
 - Create unique CSS classes for your components and theme in general using a Tailwind CSS directive like [`@apply`](https://tailwindcss.com/docs/functions-and-directives#apply) or a function like [`theme()`](https://tailwindcss.com/docs/functions-and-directives#theme).

+{% callout type="note" title="Prefix" %}
-> **Note**: If you decide to use a unique prefix, remember to change the utility classes used in your components to use the prefix.
+If you decide to use a unique prefix, remember to change the utility classes used in your components to use the prefix.
+{% /callout %}